 How often are students admitted?

-For fall semesters, on-line applications must be completed by March 1 and all application materials must be received by March 15.
+For fall semesters, on-line applications and application materials must be received by March 1.

-For spring semesters, on-line applications must be completed by October 1 and all application materials must be received by October 15.
+For spring semesters, on-line applications and all application materials must be received by October 15.

 On an average, how many students are admitted each semester?

 We admit as many as 49 students for the fall semester, and 24 students for the spring semester.
 Ninety five percent achieve program candidacy.

 Our students are trained in a number of counselor competencies, ranging from personal characteristics such as social responsibility and professional presentation, to clinical skills such as assessment, theoretical operations and ethical decision making, to case management and application of technology.